GJZwiers/deno-config-init/README.md

 deno-init -n myDenoProject
 ```

 You can initialize project templates with `--template` to get started with various deno frameworks.
 This is still a work in progress.
-Right now the available templates are `oak` and `restful_oak`.
+Right now the available templates are `oak` and `restful_oak` and they will work with TypeScript only.
 ```
-deno-init --template oak
+deno-init -y --template oak
 ```

+## Roadmap
+* Support more editor/IDE setups
+* Add more project templates